Steve Seddon: Oxford United

 Seddon signed a three-year contract with League One club Oxford United on 22 July 2021; the fee was undisclosed.
 He made his debut on the opening day of the season, playing the whole of the visit to Cambridge United.
 After 42 minutes, he "arrived at the back post to meet Ryan Williams's cross and lashed an effort" past the goalkeeper to open the scoring; the match ended 1–1.

 He played regularly during his first season, but spent most of the remainder of his contract out on loan, and was released at the end of the 2023–24 season.

 Cambridge United (loan)

 Seddon joined League One club Cambridge United on 6 January 2023 on loan until the end of the season.
 He went straight into the starting eleven for the next day's match at home to Bristol Rovers, but lasted only until first-half stoppage-time when he was stretchered off with a head injury after colliding with his own goalkeeper.

 Burton Albion (loan)

 On 14 July 2023, Seddon joined League One club Burton Albion on a season-long loan.

 Motherwell

 Seddon joined Scottish Premiership club Motherwell on 2 July 2024 on a one-year contract with an option for a second year.

 AFC Wimbledon

-On 24 June 2025, Seddon signed a one-year contract with newly-promoted EFL League One club AFC Wimbledon, marking his third spell with the club following two previous loans.
+On 24 June 2025, Seddon signed a one-year contract with newly promoted EFL League One club AFC Wimbledon, marking his third spell with the club following two previous loans.
+He re-signed with the club for a further year in June 2026.